bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/oak-vue-postgres/README.md

 # Environment overview

-An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all of the services and databases those applications require.
+An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all the services and databases those applications require.

 This Environment Template contains 3 components: